satvik2131/satvik2131/README.md

 # 👋 Hey, I'm Satvik Kushwaha

-💡 *“I pick the right tools to craft solutions — some people call it development, I call it creation.”*
+💡 *“I pick the right tools to craft solutions — some call it development, I call it creation.”*

 ---